FIBLAB/DeepSTN/README.md

-#DeepSTN+
+# DeepSTN+

-AAAI 2019 DeepSTN+: Context-aware Spatial-Temporal Neural Network for Crowd Flow Prediction in Metropolis
+Keras implementation AAAI 2019 DeepSTN+: Context-aware Spatial-Temporal Neural Network for Crowd Flow Prediction in Metropolis

 ForPrivate is for internal usage.
 DeepSTN is for public usage.